kasbench/globeco-order-generation-service/docs/http-metrics-implementation-guide-python.md

 """
 Monitoring and observability module for GlobeCo microservices.

-This module provides standardized HTTP metrics collection compatible with Prometheus and OpenTelemetry collectors.
+This module provides standardized HTTP metrics collection using Prometheus.
 """

 import time
 from typing import Any, Callable, Dict

-from fastapi import Request, Response from opentelemetry import metrics as otel_metrics from opentelemetry.metrics import get_meter from prometheus_client import Counter, Gauge, Histogram from prometheus_fastapi_instrumentator import Instrumentator, metrics from starlette.middleware.base import BaseHTTPMiddleware
+from fastapi import Request, Response from prometheus_client import Counter, Gauge, Histogram from prometheus_fastapi_instrumentator import Instrumentator, metrics from starlette.middleware.base import BaseHTTPMiddleware